ssola/enabler/README.md

 - By IP: Display your feature only to certain IP or IP range (TBD)
 - By distributed weight: You can display your feature for example only to 10% or your visitors
-- By data: Define which value should match for certain variable, this is useful if you want to display your feature only to certain users / groups
+- By Identity: Use our Identity class or create your own in order to have access to User Id and/or Group.